-State level is responsible for:
+The Länder are responsible for:

 - Tourism laws and regulations

 - Partly: environmental laws and regulations

 - Regional/spatial planning

 - Infrastructural issues

-- Tourism funding on State level
+- Tourism funding on the Länder level

 4. MEASURES AND INITIATIVES

 This section provides Member States with an opportunity to outline specific initiatives and policies that are or are going to be adopted to manage and develop tourism activity in ways which respond to the key challenges referred to in the 'Agenda" and which fall within the six main aims of the 'Agenda" itself.